-At this time, our plans for the 2020-2021 school year are based on an on-site program.
-However, our responsiveness to the changing situation in regards to Covid-19 risk and state or county Phase designations, means that we are ready to shift to remote learning at any time for either part or all of a classroom's weekly schedule.
+At this time, our plans for the 2020-2021 school year are based on a hybrid program for grades K-8 or an optional all remote program for grades 3-8.
+However, our responsiveness to the changing situation in regards to Covid-19 risk and state or county Phase designations, means that we are ready to shift to all-remote learning at any time for either part or all of a classroom's weekly schedule.

 Read about how we approach remote learning below (should this become part